Go back to all articles

 /key It refers to the client key for authentication

-The only problem with it is that it doesn’t work with a remote host.
-For this purpose we have to write scripts of our own.
-On the project we are using a java-utility that empties a table and imports a csv.
-The data is sent via a POST query, here are several examples:adding the data to a cell:
+The only problem is that it doesn’t work with a remote host.
+For this purpose, we have to write scripts of our own.
+We are using a java-utility on the project that empties a table and imports a CSV.
+The data is sent via a POST query.
+Here are several examples of adding data to a cell:

 curl –data ‘key=&value=&id=&oper=edit’